YJChen22/LSort/README.md

 ## Introduction

 LSort is a hybrid sorting algorithm using [MSD radix sort](https://en.wikipedia.org/wiki/Radix_sort#Most_significant_digit,_forward_recursive) and [Merge-insertion sort](https://en.wikipedia.org/wiki/Merge-insertion_sort).
-On relatively small arrays, LSort fall back to Insertion sort.
+On relatively small arrays, LSort falls back to Insertion sort.
 For larger ones, it first uses MSD radix sort to scale down the subarrays, then turn to Merge-insertion sort.

 The specific implementation in this repository is concurrent.